 - Are NDEs that include a visit to heaven consistent with what the Bible teaches?

 Do All NDEs Include a Visit to Heaven?

-Alexander, on pages 45-47 of his book, says that during his NDE, he went to a place he calls “the Core,” where he saw “flocks of transparent orbs, shimmering beings,” and God, whom he subsequently refers to as “Om.”
+Alexander, on pages 45-47 of his previously-cited book, says that during his NDE, he went to a place he calls “the Core,” where he saw “flocks of transparent orbs, shimmering beings,” and God, whom he subsequently refers to as “Om.”
 Although Alexander does not specifically say that “the Core” is what most people would call “heaven,” most people probably would regard it as heaven, since Om (i.e., God) was there.

 Furthermore, Alexander asserts that his NDE also included a visit to a place he calls “the Realm of the Earthworm’s-Eye View.
-On page 29 of his book, he describes this Realm as a place of “pulsing, pounding darkness.”
+On page 29 of his previously-mentioned book, he describes this Realm as a place of “pulsing, pounding darkness.”
 Then, on page 76, Alexander describes the Realm as “soupy, dark, muddy nothingness that had no beginning and, seemingly, no end.”
 However, he does not mention the existence of agony or suffering in the Realm, nor does he mention fire.
 (Various scriptures in the Bible, including Matthew 5:22, 30; 18:8-9 and Mark 9:43-48 indicate that hell is a place of punishment that is characterized by fire.)
-Alexander does refer to the Realm as “the underworld,” which seems to imply that the Realm of the Earthworm’s-Eye View is what the Bible calls “hell.”
+Alexander refers to the Realm as “the underworld,” which seems to imply that the Realm of the Earthworm’s-Eye View, which is what most people probably would regard as hell.

 Moody indicates that his NDE research suggests that both heaven and hell are quite different than is generally believed.
 On pages 101-102 of Life After Life, Moody declares,